Bangladesh profile - Media

 - Holiday - English-language weekly

-- Daily Prothom Alo - Bengali daily
+- Daily Prothom Alo - Bengali daily, online pages in English

 - Dainik Ittefaq - Bengali daily